-In 1996, two PATH employees who were working together on new reproductive health technologies came up with an exciting idea: what if PATH could refine the female condom, with the cooperation of women and their partners, and come up with a design that would be easy to use and as or more comfortable than a male condom?
+In 1996, two PATH employees who were working on new reproductive health technologies came up with an exciting idea: what if PATH could refine the female condom, with the cooperation of women and their partners, and come up with a design that would be easy to use and as comfortable or more comfortable than a male condom?
 The brainstorming sessions that followed brought PATH’s reproductive health and technology experts together on the first incarnation of the Woman’s Condom project, dedicated to producing a female condom that would serve women better through a user-driven design.

 Going to the source

 Achieving a truly user-driven product design meant establishing testing sites around the world with populations that varied widely in physical and cultural needs.
 We gathered input from couples in Khon Kaen, Thailand; Cuernavaca, Mexico; Durban, South Africa; and Seattle, United States throughout the design process.
 Our researchers observed clinical fittings of prototype condoms and interviewed the couples to find out how they responded to each new design.

 The beginning of the final design came after more than four years of hard work spent in assessment, research and development of new materials, and evaluation of hundreds of prototypes.
 By the end, we had developed and tested more than 50 design generations in more than 300 unique prototypes.
 The result was a female condom that is easy to insert and remove, is very stable during sex, and feels good for both partners.